scorpiodiagrams/fdg/wiki/appendix_b.md

 The derivative of a function $f$ is a function, denoted by $Df$.
 Our notational convention is that $D$ is a high-precedence operator.
 Thus $D$ operates on the adjacent function before any other application occurs: $Df(x)$ is the same as $(Df)(x)$.
 Higher-order derivatives are described by exponentiating the derivative operator.
 Thus the $n$th derivative of a function
 $f$ is notated as $D^n f$.

-The Scheme procedure for producing the derivative of a function is named =D=.
-The derivative of the =sin= procedure is a procedure that computes =cos=:
+The Scheme procedure for producing the derivative of a function is named #Code(D).
+The derivative of the #Code(sin) procedure is a procedure that computes #Code(cos):

 ```Scheme
 (define derivative-of-sine (D sin))